EstherFM143/Digital-techniques2/README.md

 The project utilized several methods and tools.
 The language used was SystemVerilog (a hardware description language), which was employed for implementing the RTL architecture and for debugging.
-All design tasks are executed on the university's (Univeristy of Oulu) Linux computing servers, (Linux remote desktop program, particularly Lehmus VDI desktop/ server).
+All design tasks are executed on the university's (University of Oulu) Linux computing servers, (Linux remote desktop program, particularly Lehmus VDI desktop/ server).
 The RTL code was executed using a simulator, which is a crucial tool for an RTL logic designer.
 The synthesizability of the code was checked using Mentor Graphics Questa Autocheck, which